OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/environment-specific-transforms-with-sensitive-values.md

 This can be achieved using both the [Substitute Variables in Files](/docs/deployment-process/configuration-features/substitute-variables-in-files.md) feature and the [Configuration Transforms](/docs/deployment-process/configuration-features/configuration-transforms/index.md) features.

-## One Transform and Variable Replacement
+## One transform and variable replacement

 For example, let's assume we have a web application that's being deployed to Development, Staging, and Production environments, and you want to change your `Web.Config` file to reflect environment-specific values.